Florida Quit Claim Deeds

 The Florida Statutes outline certain requirements for quit claim deeds.
 These are as follows:

-- The grantor’s address and name
+- The grantor’s address, name and marital status

-- The grantee’s address and name
+- The grantee’s address, name and marital status

 - Name and address of person who prepared the deed